Annobón: Languages

+The island's main language is a Portuguese creole known as Annobonese, Fa d'Ambu, or Falar de Ano Bom (Annobón speech).
+The Portuguese creole has vigorous use in Annobón.
+It is common in all domains except government and education where Spanish is used.
+Spanish is not much spoken in Annobón.
+Non-creolized Portuguese is used as a liturgical language by local Catholics.

+In February 2012, Equatorial Guinea's foreign minister signed an agreement with the International Portuguese Language Institute (IPLI) on the promotion of the Portuguese language in Equatorial Guinea.
+The adoption of Portuguese followed the announcement on 13 July 2007 by the President of Equatorial Guinea and a 2010 constitutional law which established Portuguese as an official language of the republic.

+A sociolinguistic study by the IPLI in Annobón revealed strong connections with Portuguese creole-speaking communities in São Tomé and Príncipe, Cape Verde, and Guinea-Bissau.

+Ethnicity

 The island's inhabitants are of mixed Portuguese and Angolan descent, with some Spanish admixture.
 The early anti-Spanish sentiment, combined with the isolation from mainland Equatorial Guinea and the proximity of São Tomé and Príncipe—which is just 175 km from the island—has helped preserve the island's cultural ties with Portugal.
 Its culture is very similar to that of São Tomé and the Afro-Portuguese peoples throughout Africa.
 The population is Catholic, although with some form of syncretism, and religiosity remains a central feature of local lifestyle.

-The island had an estimated population of 3000 through most of the 19th century.